wr0ngway/ruby-lsp-doclinks/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+Note: The `Gemfile.lock` is included in version control for development purposes only.
+It helps ensure consistent development dependencies across different environments.
+This file is not part of the gem package and is not updated during gem releases.

 You can point your project to a path based version of the gem with an entry in your Gemfile like:
 ```
   gem "ruby-lsp-doclinks", path: "~/myprojects/ruby-lsp-doclinks"